syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-Image-in-Azure-Functions-v4.md

 ---
-title: Convert PPTX to Image in Azure Functions v1 | Syncfusion
+title: Convert PPTX to Image in Azure Functions v4 | Syncfusion
-description: Convert PPTX to image in Azure Functions v1 using PowerPoint library (Presentation) without Microsoft PowerPoint or interop dependencies.
+description: Convert PPTX to image in Azure Functions v4 using PowerPoint library (Presentation) without Microsoft PowerPoint or interop dependencies.
 platform: file-formats
 control: DocIO
 documentation: UG
 ---

-# Convert PowerPoint Presentation to Image in Azure Functions v1
+# Convert PowerPoint Presentation to Image in Azure Functions v4

-Syncfusion PowerPoint is a [.NET PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/net) used to create, read, edit and **convert PowerPoint documents** programmatically without **Microsoft PowerPoint** or interop dependencies.
+Syncfusion PowerPoint is a [.NET Core PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/net-core) used to create, read, edit and **convert PowerPoint documents** programmatically without **Microsoft PowerPoint** or interop dependencies.
 Using this library, you can **convert a PowerPoint Presentation to image**.

-## Steps to convert a PowerPoint Presentation to Image in Azure Functions v1
+## Steps to convert a PowerPoint Presentation to Image in Azure Functions v4

 Step 1: Create a new Azure Functions project.
 ![Create a Azure Functions project](Azure_Images/Functions_v1/Azure_PowerPoint_Presentation_to_PDF.png)